Upa-Robotics-25246/Decode/README.md

  * Added seconds() and milliseconds() to ElapsedTime for clarity.
  * Added getCallbackCount() to I2cDevice.
  * Added missing clearI2cPortActionFlag.
- * Added code to create log messages while waiting for LinearOpMode shutdown.
+ * Added code to create log org.firstinspires.ftc.teamcode.messages while waiting for LinearOpMode shutdown.
  * Fix so Wi-Fi Direct Config activity will no longer launch multiple times.
  * Added the ability to specify an alternate i2c address in software for the Modern Robotics gyro.